Open-Nyzo/Nyzo-Votes/drafts/queue-hardening.md

 The current queue ips can be audited to see how that proposal would likely impact both sides.
 Maybe we would then have a clearer evaluation of potential benefit/risk.

+Fancy rule option:
+Atm lottery is chain hash vs id distance.
+We could imagine hash parity or alike to say if we consider first or last candidate from every c class, or  %16 etc (modulo)
+so it's not always the same one being first for a c class, still only one candidate per class, same simple rule cycle wide.
+More fair, but slightly more complex.